hunter-stanke/rFIA/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

-**We produced a really cool time series earlier, how would I marry the spatial and temporal capacity of `rFIA` to produce estimates across user-defined polygons and through time?** Easy!
+**We produced a really cool time series earlier, how would I marry the spatial and temporal capacity of `rFIA` to produce estimates across user-defined polygons and through time?** Easy\!
 Just hand `tpa` the full FIA.Database object you produced with `readFIA` (not the most recent subset produced with `clipFIA`).
 For stunning space-time visualizations, hand the output of `tpa` to `plotFIA`.
 To save the animation as a .gif file, simpy specify `fileName` (name of output file) and `savePath` (directory to save file, combined with `fileName`).

 ``` r
 ## Using the full FIA dataset, all available inventories